 To increase her skills in health service delivery, research, and program management, Professor Binagwaho has completed a number of academic certificates.
 She earned a Certificate of Tropical Medicine from the Institute of Tropical Medicine at Anvers, Belgium (1984-85).
 At the University de Bretagne Occidentale Professor Binagwaho completed three certificates: a Certificate in Axiology (General Emergencies) (1991-1992); a Certificate in Pediatric Emergencies (1992-1993); and a Certificate in HIV Patient Care and Treatment (1994-1995).
-She also completed a training program in AIDS prevention and surveillance studies in Kigali, Rwanda through the World AIDS Foundation, hosted by the University of New Mexico School of Medicine’s Health Sciences Center (July-August 1997), a certificate in Health and Human Rights – Dimensions and Strategies with InWEnt – Capacity Building International (Internationale Weiterbildung und Entwicklung gGmbH) and the World Health Organization (November 2009-April 2010), and a Social and Behavioral Research Investigators Certificate by the US-based organization Citi Collaborative Institutional Training Initiative.
+She also completed a training program in AIDS prevention and surveillance studies in Kigali, Rwanda through the World AIDS Foundation, hosted by the University of New Mexico School of Medicine’s Health Sciences Center (July-August 1997), a certificate in Health and Human Rights – Dimensions and Strategies with InWEnt – Capacity Building International (Internationale Weiterbildung und Entwicklung gGmbH) and the World Health Organization (2009-2010), and a Social and Behavioral Research Investigators Certificate by the US-based organization Citi Collaborative Institutional Training Initiative.

 In 2017, Professor Binagwaho was appointed Vice Chancellor of the University of Global Health Equity (UGHE), an initiative of Partners In Health.

 Professor Binagwaho served as the Minister of Health of Rwanda (May 2011- July 2016).
-Prior to this, she served as the Permanent Secretary of the Ministry of Health of Rwanda (October 2008-May 2011) and as the Executive Secretary of Rwanda’s National AIDS Control Commission (2002–08).
+Prior to this, she served as the Permanent Secretary of the Ministry of Health of Rwanda (October 2008-May 2011) and as the Executive Secretary of Rwanda’s National AIDS Control Commission (2002–2008).

-Professor Binagwaho was the chair of the Rwandan Steering Committee for the United States President’s Emergency Plan for AIDS Relief (2002-08).
+Professor Binagwaho was the chair of the Rwandan Steering Committee for the United States President’s Emergency Plan for AIDS Relief (2002-2008).
 During that period, she was also responsible for the management of the World Bank MAP Project in Rwanda.
-In addition, Professor Binagwaho served on The Global Fund’s Rwanda Country Coordinating Mechanism, first as a Member (2002-08) and then as Chair (2008-11).
-Professor Binagwaho was a Member of the Rwandan High Level Implementation Committee of the Aid Policy (2009-10).
+In addition, Professor Binagwaho served on The Global Fund’s Rwanda Country Coordinating Mechanism, first as a Member (2002-2008) and then as Chair (2008-2011).
+Professor Binagwaho was a Member of the Rwandan High Level Implementation Committee of the Aid Policy (2009-2010).

 Professor Binagwaho has served on the editorial board of Public Library of Science (PLOS) (2009-17) and the International Advisory Board for Lancet Global Health Journal (2013-15).

 Professor Binagwaho was a member of the United Nations Tracking and Accountability Working Group (2010) and the Joint Action Plan for Women’s and Children’s Health as a Member of the Innovation Working Group.
-She was also a participant in The Global Fund’s Policy and Strategy Committee (2009-10).
-Professor Binagwaho co-chaired the Joint Learning Initiative on Children and HIV/AIDS (JLICA) (2006–09) and held the position of Co-Chair of the United NationsTask Force of the Millennium Development Goals Project for HIV/AIDS and Access to Essential Medicines (2001-05).
+She was also a participant in The Global Fund’s Policy and Strategy Committee (2009-2010).

-Professor Binagwaho was as a member of the Steering Committee for the Multi-Country Support Program on SSR/HIV/AIDS (2004-09) and the Advisory Body of the Royal Tropical Institute in Amsterdam, Netherlands.
+Professor Binagwaho was a member of the Steering Committee for the Multi-Country Support Program on SSR/HIV/AIDS (2004-09) and the Advisory Body of the Royal Tropical Institute in Amsterdam, Netherlands.
 In 2004, Professor Binagwaho was also a member of the Time magazine’s Health Advisory Board.
 Professor Binagwaho served as a Founding Board Member of the Tropical Institute of the Community Health and Development in Africa, (2002-11) based in Kisumu, Kenya.